accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate the accessibility features described in the documentation in the application.
+1. Locate in the application the accessibility features described in the documentation.
 For example
 	- a feature that provides access to a simplified language version of the application;
 	- a feature that locks the orientation of a screen.
-1. Check that it is possible for users who need
+1. Check that it is possible for users who need to
 	- perceive the presence of this functionality in the interface;
 	- activate this functionality.
 For example, if a functionality is available that allows access to a simplified language version of the application, then all the components that make up the path to the functionality must be in simplified language.
 1. If this is the case, the criterion is validated.